What is a Tincture?

 An example of a tincture that is not made from an herb or its parts is Elderberry syrup.
 Sambucus nigra is the Latin name for a tree.
 The parts most commonly used from this tree are the flowers, berries, and leaves.
 When we make Elderberry syrup, we use just the berries and not the leaves or flowers.
 The Elderberry is commonly used for immune support during colds and flu, whereas the Elderflower is used for things like upper respiratory and sinus infections, to name a few.

-When administering a tincture, most smaller one- or two-ounce brown glass bottles have a dropper attached to the rubber cap top.
+When administering or ‘taking’ a tincture, most smaller one- or two-ounce brown glass bottles have a dropper attached to the rubber cap top.
 Some companies now label the dropper with lines showing where about 0.25mL to 1mL would be.

 A full dropper is approximately 20 drops.
 A full dropper is not what you see physically but full when you squeeze the rubber top and suction up as much of the tincture into the dropper as possible. (see below video description)